EnviDat/datacite-websnap/README.md

 ---

+## Purpose

+`datacite-websnap` was developed to facilitate interoperability between the data platforms of the ETH research institutions in Switzerland.

+`datacite-websnap` empowers research institutions to share their DataCite metadata records by exporting the records to publicly accessible S3 cloud storage.

 ## Installation

 <details>
   <summary>Click to unfold</summary>

-_To use the test suite the repository must be cloned rather than installed as a package._
+_To run the test suite the repository must be cloned rather than installed as a package._

 ### Package